bodywork-ml/bodywork-core/docs/quickstart_train_and_deploy.md

 # Train a Model and Deploy a Scoring Service

-Before beginning to work-through this tutorial, we **strongly** recommend that you find the five minutes required to read about the [key concepts](key_concepts.md) that Bodywork relies on.
+Before beginning to work-through this tutorial, we **strongly** recommend that you find the five minutes required to read about the [key concepts](key_concepts.md) that Bodywork is built upon.
+We also recommend that you familiarise yourself with the [Batch Job](quickstart_batch_job.md) and [Serve Model](quickstart_serve_model.md) quickstart tutorials first, as this tutorial build upon these.

 This tutorial uses the example [bodywork-ml-ops-project](https://github.com/bodywork-ml/bodywork-ml-ops-project) GitHub repository and refers to files within it.
 If you want to execute the examples below, then you will need to have setup [access to a Kubernetes cluster](index.md#prerequisites) and [installed bodywork](installation.md) on your local machine.

 ## What am I going to Learn?

-* How to take a solution to a ML task as developed within a Jupyter notebook, and map it into two separate Python modules for training a model and then deploying the trained model as a RESTful model-scoring API.
+* How to take a solution to a ML task as developed within a Jupyter notebook, and map it into two separate Python modules for training a model and then deploying the trained model as a model-scoring service with a REST API.
 * How to execute these 'train' and 'deploy' modules - that together form a simple ML pipeline (or workflow) - remotely on a [Kubernetes](https://kubernetes.io/) cluster, using [GitHub](https://github.com/) and [Bodywork](https://bodywork.readthedocs.io/en/latest/).
 * How to interact-with and test the model-scoring service that has been deployed to Kubernetes.
-* How to run the train-and-deploy workflow on a schedule, so the model is periodically re-trained when new data is available, but without the manual intervention of an ML engineer.
+* How to run the train-and-deploy workflow on a schedule, so that the model is periodically re-trained and then re-deployed (when new data is available), but without the manual intervention of an ML engineer.

 ## A Machine Learning Task